devtanc/aws-profile-switcher/readme.md

 	+ aws_secret_access_key = PROFILE_3_SECRET
 ```

--
+# DISCLAIMER:

-**DISCLAIMER:** Yes, I'm aware of the [built-in](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#using-profiles) profile functionality that AWS CLI has.
+Yes, I'm aware of the [built-in](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#using-profiles) profile functionality that AWS CLI has.
 This little tool was written for many reasons:

 - Some AWS CLI wrappers don't have `--profile` as an option, so the `export/set` command is the only option
 - `switcher sw` is less characters and easier to remember than `exports/set AWS_DEFAULT_PROFILE=profile1` (although a bash alias/function could shorten the # of characters)